 Ian Mudway is a Lecturer in Respiratory Toxicology at King’s College in London.
 He has been active in air pollution research, participating in Air Quality conferences, speaking out on BBC World News and in the Guardian newspaper, and advising the World Health Organization.

 Here, Dr. Henn talks with Dr. Mudway about his recent publication , “Quantifying the magnitude of the oxygen artefact inherent in culturing airway cells under atmospheric oxygen versus physiological levels.”
+In the part one of our interview with Dr. Ian Mudway, we discuss the effect of oxygen conditions in research for airway cells.

 At what oxygen level should I culture my umbilical cord-derived hematopoietic stem cells?
 It’s not a question you will hear on Jeopardy, but it is a critically important question for research involving cord blood stem cells.